Palestinian assailants shoot dead Israeli guard in West Bank | Law-Order

 The police did not immediately respond to a request for comment, but said in a statement they had arrested three people.

-The Al-Aqsa Mosque compound is the third holiest site in Islam.
-It is built on a hilltop that is the most sacred site for Jews, who refer to it as the Temple Mount because it was the location of the Jewish temples in antiquity.
+The Al-Aqsa Mosque compound is built on a hilltop that is the most sacred site for Jews, who refer to it as the Temple Mount because it was the location of the Jewish temples in antiquity.
 It has long been a flashpoint in the Israeli-Palestinian conflict.

 In recent weeks, Israeli police and Palestinians have clashed there on a number of occasions.
-Israeli authorities accuse the Hamas militant group ruling Gaza of inciting violence and say security forces were forced to intervene to halt stone-throwing.
+Israeli authorities accuse Hamas of inciting violence and say security forces were forced to intervene to halt stone-throwing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)